Lil Nas X pleads not guilty to attacking police officers as he walked naked on LA street

 The charges were far more serious than initial reports that he was being investigated for a misdemeanor, and, with convictions, the counts could collectively bring a sentence of more than 10 years in prison for the singer and rapper whose “Old Town Road” was one of the biggest hit singles in history.

+The criminal complaint filed in court Monday includes few details, but says that for each of the three officers he “did unlawfully use force and violence and inflict an injury” on a person he “reasonably should have known” was a peace officer “engaged in the performance of a duty.”

+Police, suspecting a possible overdose, took him to a hospital where he spent several hours before being taken to jail, where he has remained since.

 He was being held on $75,000 bail, conditional on attending drug treatment.
 It's not immediately clear whether he had posted it and been released yet.
-A message to his attorney, Christy O'Connor, was not immediately answered.
+A message to his attorneys was not immediately answered.

-But O'Connor told a judge Lil Nas X has led a “remarkable” life that has included winning two Grammy awards.
+But one of them, Christy O'Connor, told a judge Lil Nas X has led a “remarkable” life that has included winning two Grammy awards.

 “Assuming the allegations here are true, this is an absolute aberration in this person’s life,” O’Connor said in court, according to NBC.
 “Nothing like this has ever happened to him.”